ese5160/a14g-final-submission-s25-t03-hotpot/README.md

   The device connects to the Internet via Wi-Fi and communicates with a Node-RED dashboard to receive real-time weather data, synchronize time zones, and fetch task lists—enhancing its utility far beyond a conventional alarm clock.
 ### Device Functionality：

   The smart alarm clock uses a Wi-Fi-enabled microcontroller to receive data from a Node-RED server and display it on an LCD screen.
-Users can interact with the system remotely through a web dashboard.
+Users can interact with the system remotely through a web dashboard, such as setting alarms, setting todo lists, selecting which city's weather wants to show on the LCD and so on.

   **Key components:**